eclipse-kura/kura/README.md

 ### Building Eclipse Kura™ Containers

-The kura™ container build process currently only supports x86 containers.
+The Eclipse Kura™ container build process currently only supports x86 containers.
 Following the instructions below will build two containers.
 One based on Alpine Linux `kura-alpine-x86_64`, and another on Ubi8 `kura-ubi8-x86_64`.

-Build Kura™ as per [our instructions](#build-kura).
+Build Eclipse Kura™ as per [our instructions](#build-kura).
 To build the containers you'll need to change the target of the "Build the target profiles" step like the following:

 ```bash
 mvn -f kura/distrib/pom.xml clean install -DbuildAllContainers